Jason Popson

-Jason Jonathan Popson (born November 2, 1971) is an American vocalist and rapper for metal band Mushroomhead taking the stage name J Mann.
+Jason Jonathan Popson (born November 2, 1971) is an American vocalist and rapper formerly for metal band Mushroomhead taking the stage name J Mann.
 Prior to his initial departure from the band he was identified by his face paint, which was based on the film Dead Presidents.
-Since 2014, he has worn a mask like the rest of the band.
+From 2014 until his second departure in 2022, he wore a mask like the rest of the band.